 She hadn't experienced such a thing since Wanka had struck a claw through her semi-dome in Australia.

 Its remaining momentum sent the Wyvern sledging into the mud and dark, though not before its lashing tail, its most deadly apparatus of bodily harm, struck her across the chest.

 All the air was pressed from Gwen's lungs at once.

 Her vision faded to black.

 Gwen was vaguely aware that she was flying backwards.
-She observed a sudden shift in her bodily fluids as sudden G-force accelerated her from zero.
+She observed a sudden shift in her bodily fluids as a sudden G-force accelerated her from zero.

-Smothering rain splattered her face as a portion of her cloak disintegrated against the abrasive caress of the barbed tail, her American made armour thankfully taking the brunt of the appendage’s scaly hooks and nooks.
+Smothering rain splattered her face as a portion of her cloak disintegrated against the abrasive caress of the barbed tail, her American-made armour thankfully taking the brunt of the appendage's scaly hooks and nooks.